-7.2 Monoscopic Modes
+6.2 Monoscopic Modes

 When you normally look at objects, your two eyes see slightly different images (because they are located at different viewpoints).
 Your brain puts the images together to generate a stereoscopic viewpoint.
 When generating a single image for the computer display, the default calculations (mode Stereo Off) assume there is one eye centered between where two eyes would be.
-Sometimes, as when generating ray tracing input files, the left and right eye views need to be generated independently.
+For stereo, the left and right eye views need to be generated independently.
 Choosing mode Left produces the left eye viewpoint, while Right produces the right eye viewpoint.
+The left and right monoscopic modes are most useful when exporting scenes to external ray tracers.

-7.3 Stereoscopic Modes
+6.3 Stereoscopic Modes